Thumbnail image

 Lack of Standardized Components Leads to a Slower Development Cycle

 A significant amount of time was being wasted on re-building common UI components.
-Without a centralized library of reusable assets, designers and developers were constantly reinventing the wheel, leading to duplicated effort.
+Without a centralized library of reusable assets, designers and developers were reinventing the wheel, leading to duplicated effort.

-How I collaborated with Engineers and other Designers
+Collaborating with Engineers and other Designers

 Codebase and UI Audit